 The span of subjects in this novel is incredible.
 Ringwald refers to transsexuality, to loss of love, to infertility.
 Despite these “big” and somewhat indigestible subjects, the novel in no way feels too heavy.

 The Character of Rain – Amélie Nothomb (2000)

-Nothomb’s semi-autobiographical novella about a Belgian child growing up in Japan blew me away.
-I may be biased here – as a third culture kid, I identified heavily with the protagonist’s feelings of loss and disillusionment with the world when she is told that one day she must leave what she considers is her native land.
+Nothomb’s semi-autobiographical novella about a Belgian child growing up in Japan amazed me.
+I may be biased here – as a third culture kid (any individual who has spent a large portion of their development years outside of the country their family comes from), I identified heavily with the protagonist’s feelings of loss and disillusionment with the world when she is told that one day she must leave what she considers is her native land.

 The protagonist, though only a toddler, considers herself God and speaks in such a way that the reader may start to believe she truly is.

 Laugh out loud funny and wonderfully witty, Nothomb knows exactly when to deliver punches of sadness.
 Absolutely one of the best books I have ever read.